-The accumulation of premiums paid into a policy after taking off amounts to cover expenses, charges and tax (for life policies) and after crediting or debiting amounts to reflect the investment returns achieved by the fund.
-From time to time we may also make adjustments to allow for any increases (or enhancements) to asset share.
+The accumulation of premiums paid into a policy after taking off amounts to cover expenses, charges and tax (for life policies where applicable) and after crediting or debiting amounts to reflect the investment returns achieved by the fund.
+From time to time we may also make adjustments to allow for any increases (enhancements) or deductions to asset share.
 We also take off a transfer to the estate from the asset shares of policies taken out with Refuge Assurance.